 In Muktinath temple, Hindu temple bells and Buddhists prayer flags share the same space.
 The temple is sacred for both Hindus and Buddhists.

 Within Hinduism, it is considered Mukti Khestra, a place of salvation.
 In the main temple, a golden statue of Lord Vishnu, one of the main deities of Hinduism, stands tall.
 Tibetan Buddhists call it Chumig Gyatsa, and for them, it is the abode of 21 Taras, female deities, and many Sky Dancers aka Dakinis.

 Perched at an elevation of 12200 ft., in Mustang, Nepal, at the foot of Thorong La pass, the giant Himalayan mountains stretched into infinity envelops the temple in every direction.

 An idyllic setting for all those seeking peace, serenity and blessings.

-After a negotiation of 80 odd steps, the main entrance emerges to view.
-At first glance, owing to the gilded roof structure of the main entrance, one gets an impression of Buddhists Monastery, which, in a way is true.
+After negotiation of 80 odd steps, the main entrance emerges to view.
+At first glance, owing to the gilded roof structure of the main entrance, it looks like a Buddhists monastery, which, in a way is true.
 It is after crossing the entrance, the Hinduness of the temple becomes apparent with 108 bull shaped water spouts gushing water, icicles in winter- supposedly sacred Pushkarini water-aligned in a row.
-The belief is, bathing under these 108 taps will rid people off their sins.
+The belief is, bathing under these 108 taps will rid people of their sins.

 Saligrams found at Muktinath temple